 An hour tutorial slot is timetabled weekly for each group; in this slot they can access pastoral and personal development support with a personal tutor to assist their transition to Level 6, this includes one to one tutorials and group tutorials on broader support topics such as time management, stress management, mental health and wellbeing.
-All students have a personal tutor throughout their studies, this tutor supports the student pastorally and will also review their personal development plans throughout the programme.
+All students have a personal tutor throughout their studies, this tutor supports the student pastorally, reviews their personal development plans throughout the programme and provides academic support as required.
 A supervisor system will be adopted to support and monitor the contextualising practice module to support individual specialist research and monitor student progress.
 Students are supported through the design of the curriculum to become increasingly autonomous and critical in preparation for the final exhibition work.
-Throughout semester one students are invited to become increasingly critically aware, through their practical development in experimental practice and through exploring theoretical debates in the contextualising practice module, of the symbiotic relationship between practice, theory and culture.
-Throughout experimental practice students are supported to develop the curriculum in response to their personal interests and aspirational career trajectories.
-This along with the development of their research and academic writing skills within contextualising practice will support them to undertake the Major Creative Project module and move towards being more independent practitioners.
+Throughout semester one students are invited to become increasingly critically aware, (through their practical research development in 'Ideas and Concepts' and through exploring theoretical debates in the 'Contextualising Practice' module,) of the symbiotic relationship between practice, theory and culture.
+Throughout 'Ideas and Concepts' students are supported to develop the curriculum in response to their personal interests and aspirational career trajectories.
+This along with the development of their research and academic writing skills within 'Contextualising Practice' will support them to undertake the 'Major Creative Project' module and move towards being more independent practitioners.